MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/tb-movebutton.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce un valore diverso da zero se ha esito positivo oppure zero in caso contrario.
+Restituisce un valore diverso da zero in caso di esito positivo oppure zero in caso contrario.

 ## <a name="requirements"></a>Requisiti